questianon/sdupdates/sdupdates 2 backup.md

 !!!
 Links are dying.
 If you happen to have a file listed in https://rentry.org/sdupdates#deadmissing or that's not on this list, please get it to me.

-!!! note Changelog: made a new rentry, added 1 embed, added news
+!!! note Changelog: added news and embeds+hypernets

 !!! info There is now a github for this rentry: https://github.com/questianon/sdupdates.
 This should allow you to see changes across the different updates.
 There is also a WIP embedding directory here: https://github.com/questianon/sdupdates/blob/main/Embeddings.md